Research

 When there are two authors, note that even though both names are used to cite the source, it is still one source and should have a singular verb when used in a signal phrase: Sampson and Bernini says, not say.
 (The source - it - says.)

-More than two people named as authors
+More than two people named as the authors

 Alvarez et al. (et al. is the Latin abbreviation for and others.).
 When more than two, individual names many not be listed even in the Works Cited.
 There is no longer a choice to list all the authors.